-Dow plunges 800 points as bond fears haunt stocks
+Dow plunges 1,033 points and sinks into correction

 Related: Trillion-dollar deficits will hit sooner than expected

-These bond market worries briefly sent the Dow into a correction earlier this week, a 10% decline from recent highs.
-The fragile rebound lifted the market a bit, and the Dow and S&P 500 are now about 8% off their from all-time highs.
-Neither index has closed in a correction in two years.

 The stock market is still up dramatically since President Trump's election.
-His promises for big corporate tax cuts helped lift the Dow more than 8,000 points, though it has since given back about a fifth of that surge.
+His promises for big corporate tax cuts helped lift the Dow more than 8,000 points, though it has since given back about a quarter of that surge.

 The market performance also reflects the strong U.S. and global economies, which have boosted corporate profits.
 The job market remains healthy, as evidenced by a report Thursday that applications for unemployment benefits are at a 45-year low.